eclipse-color-theme/eclipse-color-theme/README.md

 Adding a theme
 --------------

-Right now, the themes are all hard coded, so you'll have to change the code to add a new one.

-Add a new method to the `ColorThemeManager` class (like Inkpot and Zenburn) and add them to the theme map.
-You can then define the colours, have a look at Zenburn for all currently available keys.
+To create a new theme, you'll have get the source and build the plugin until theme importing/exporting is implemented.

+Create an XML file alongside *zenburn.xml* and change the colour values until you're satisfied.

 The keys are quite Java-specific right now, but the entries are mapped to other editors (e.g. the *method* key is used for XML/HTML tags).

 Adding an editor